jhrcook/statistical-rethinking/ch8_markov-chain-monte-carlo.md

           - if we care about the shape of the posterior tails/extreme values, then need many samples
-          - Gaussian posterior distributions should need about 2000 samples, but skewed distribtuions likely need more
+          - Gaussian posterior distributions should need about 2000 samples, but skewed distributions likely need more
-  - for warmup, we want as few as possible so more time is spent on sampling, but more warmups helps the MCMC sample more efficiently
+  - for warm-up, we want as few as possible so more time is spent on sampling, but more warm-ups helps the MCMC sample more efficiently
-      - for Stan models, it is good to devote half of the total samples to warmup
+      - for Stan models, it is good to devote half of the total samples to warm-up
-      - for the very simple models we have fit so far, don’t need very much warmup
+      - for the very simple models we have fit so far, don’t need very much warm-up

 ### 8.4.2 How many chains do you need?